Predictive Learning on Hidden Tree-Structured Ising Models: Introduction

 \item Determination of the sufficient and necessary number of samples for accurate predictive learning.
 We analyze the sample complexity of learning distribution estimates, which can accurately provide predictions on the hidden tree.
 The estimates are computed using the noisy data.
+Predictive learning under noisy samples is challenging because structural properties such as the independence of random variables $X_i X_j$ and correlation estimates $\hat{\E}[X_iX_j]$ for $(i,j)\in\mc{E}$ do not hold for the noisy observable $\bnX$.
+To overcome this we evaluate the required conditional distributions of the dependent variables, construct a martingale difference sequence, and prove a high probability bound of the event that involves these variables by applying a concentration bound for supermartingales (generalized Bennet's inequality~\citep{fan2012hoeffding}).
+We refer the reader to Section \ref{necessary events discussion} for a detailed discussion about the technical contributions and a sketch of proof of the main result.

-\item A closed-form expression \textit{and} a computationally efficient estimator for higher-order moment estimation in sign-valued tree-structured Markov random fields.
+\item A closed-form expression \textit{and} a computationally efficient estimator for higher-order moment estimation in tree-structured Ising models.
+This result corresponds to an equivalent statement of Isserlis' theorem for sign-valued tree models.
+Given pair-wise correlations and the tree (or estimates of both, from noisy or noiseless data) we provide an algorithm that runs on the tree and returns the expression of high-order moments.
+The proof involves the existence and identification of (minimum length) disjoint paths among any set of pairs of nodes.
+The proposed algorithm (Algorithm \ref{alg:matching_pairs}) identifies these paths that yield the expression of the moments.
+The results may be of independent interest for a computational efficient exact or approximated higher-moment evaluation.

-\item The sample complexity bounds that we provide are the extended form of state of the art (noiseless setting) bounds by~\cite{bresler2018learning}.
+\end{itemize} Our main results Theorem \ref{thm:sufficient} and Theorem \ref{thm:Main_result} provide the amount of finite samples needed for exact structure recovery and accurate predictive learning with high probability.
+Although we are interested in the finite sample complexity bounds, our results are also asymptotically optimal.
+That is, for any fixed (constant) $q\in[0,1/2)$ the order of the upper bound (necessary number of samples) matches the corresponding (lower) minimax bound.
+The sample complexity bounds that we provide are the extended form of state of the art (noiseless setting) bounds by~\cite{bresler2020learning}.
 By setting $q=0$, our bounds reduce to the noiseless setting bounds.
-Further, the explicit and tight version of our results (see Section \ref{Main Results}) are continuous functions of the cross-over probability $q$. \end{itemize}
+Further, the explicit version of our results (see Section \ref{Main Results}) are continuous functions of the cross-over probability $q$.